 However, even in a region that celebrates cycling and promotes bicyclists’ safety like our own, bicycle accidents still happen.
 In too many cases, they are the result of negligent or intentional car driver misconduct.

-If you or a loved one has been involved in one of these accidents, the bicycle accident lawyers of Steve Ray Law, PLLC, want to protect your rights and help you seek the compensation you deserve.
+If you or a loved one has been involved in one of these accidents, bicycle accident attorney Steve Ray wants to protect your rights and help you seek the compensation you deserve.

 Consider the following:

 What You Can Do if a Car Hits Your Bicycle